 Filing tax returns on time

 Generally, the due date for filing your income taxes is April 15.
-However, in 2018, April 15th falls on a Sunday and Monday is a holiday in some areas.
-Therefore, the tax deadline has been changed to April 17, 2018, which falls on the following Tuesday.
+However, in some years it can fall on a weekend or a holiday.
+Therefore, the tax deadline can change to April 16, 17, or even 18 depending on the situation.

 When tax extensions are rejected